iftakharul28/oasis-clinics/content/pages/index.md

           Electrophysiology (heart rhythm irregularities), Electrocardiography
           (ECG), Echocardiography & vascular duplex, Treadmill test, Home 24 hr ECG (Holter) & blood pressure recording.
-  - type: AboutSection
-    heading: Who We Are
-    subheading: About Oasis Clinics
-    text: >
-      Oasis Clinics is a medical group practice specializing in outpatient and inpatient daycare health services.
-It is a one-of-a-kind polyclinic wholly devoted to outpatient services, GIT, endoscopies and inpatient surgical procedures.
-Oasis Clinics provides a range of integrated medical services designed to provide holistic treatment for the whole family in a positive and comfortable environment that adheres to the universal infection control standards.
-With over 30 specialties in one state-of-the-art, easy to reach location, Oasis Clinics is the premier supplier of quality medicine in the Cairo West suburbs of Sheikh Zayed, Sixth of October, the North Coast (Diplo), New Maadi, and New Cairo.
-    btnname: Read More
-    url: /
-    img: /images/about-oasis-clinics.webp
   - type: OurClinic
     heading: Our Clinics
     text: |